Safety, Health & Wellbeing

 Injuries and Illness

-Our performance is in the top 25 percent for recordable case rate among similar companies, based on most recent available industry data (2014).
-However, our lost day case rate does not yet meet the top 25% performance among similar companies.
+Our performance is in the top 25 percent for recordable case rate among similar companies, based on most recent available industry data from the US Bureau of Labor Statistics (2016).
+However, our lost day case rate does not yet meet the top 25 percent performance among similar companies.

 Since 2000, our recordable work-related illness and injury case rate has decreased 50 percent and our lost workday case rate has decreased 15 percent.
-For the period 2014 to 2015, our recordable case rate increased 3.6 percent and our lost workday case rate has remained flat.
+For the period 2016 to 2017, our recordable case rate decreased 22.8 percent and our lost workday case rate decreased 19 percent.

-All sites are required to have a self-inspection program where departments, teams, and individuals proactively inspect their areas to identify and remediate potential hazards.
+All Bristol-Myers Squibb sites are required to have a self-inspection program where departments, teams, and individuals proactively inspect their areas to identify and remediate potential hazards.
 We also maintain site wide and/or departmental safety committees in which employees work together to discuss and resolve concerns.
-In addition we monitor, verify and continuously improve our health and safety programs by conducting periodic, comprehensive, risk-based EHS Audits at the corporate level.

 Our new global safety initiative “Think Smart.
 Work Safe.
+Protect the Environment.
 Learn.
 Share.
-Act.” began in 2016 with posters and banners available in seven languages.
+Act.” began in 2016.
+The Global Environmental, Health, Safety and Sustainability department publishes periodic emphasis campaigns with posters and banners available in seven languages.
 We have June Safety Month celebrations across our global network of sites to promote and focus on safety and wellness, and we work diligently throughout the year to continue to improve our overall safety performance.

-An annual President’s Safety Award program recognizes qualifying sites for their innovative safety programs and consistent demonstration of excellence in safety culture, compliance management systems and safety performance.
-Sites that win the award share their model practices and assist other sites in program development.
+An annual Safety Award Program recognizes qualifying individuals, teams, sites and business units for their innovative safety programs and consistent demonstration of excellence in safety culture, compliance management systems and focus on reducing serious injuries and fatalities.
+Award winners share their model practices and are available to assist other sites in program development.

-The global office safety initiative that we launched in 2010 continues to expand and increase focus on maintaining EHS excellence at our international commercial locations.
-The program includes site visits by subject matter experts, and regional meetings to share best practices with emphasis on EHS management systems, accident and injury prevention, reporting and analysis, fleet safety, emergency preparedness, life safety and self-assessments.
+In 2015, we launched an updated global office safety initiative that continues to expand and increase focus on maintaining EHS excellence at our international commercial locations.
+The program includes site visits by subject matter experts, and regional meetings to share best practices with emphasis on EHS management systems, accident and injury prevention, reporting and analysis, fleet safety, emergency preparedness, life safety and program self-assessments.

-Bristol-Myers Squibb uses common definitions, consistent with criteria established by the U.S. Occupational Safety and Health Administration for recording occupational accidents and illnesses worldwide.
-The data presented here represent our facilities and field sales operations throughout the world from 2013 through 2015.
+Bristol-Myers Squibb uses common definitions and criteria established by the U.S. Occupational Safety and Health Administration for recording occupational accidents and illnesses worldwide.
+The data presented here represent our global operations from 2015 through 2017.
 Lost workday case rates include those incidents that involve time away from work.
 Recordable cases include those incidents of injury or illness that require more than first aid.